GingerKiwi/2025-ASTRO-BLOG/src/content/blog/2025/09-05-deaf-awareness-month-part2.md

 ____

-If you haven't read part 1, you can do so here.
+If you haven't read [part 1, you can do so here](https://www.gingerkiwi.blog/blog/2025/09-05-deaf-awareness-month-part1.
 ____
 ## Credits